ahmadinne/bunnyfetch/README.md

 2. **Installation**

-    Open your terminal, and copy these commands (one by one)
+    Open your terminal (AS ADMINISTRATOR!), and copy these commands (one by one)

     ```powershell
     Winget install Git.Git